|

 report generation.

-Additional useful commands:
+Additional utilities useful in scripts:

-Readings: on-line Perl resources, find command resources, xargs, expect (and Tcl/Tk) command resources |
+Project 4 (Perl or Python) due: 3/11 Readings: The man pages for the commands listed, find command resources, xargs, expect (and Tcl/Tk) command resources |

 Command line processing steps (input, tokenizing, parsing,